Cloud Recon

 - Filter

-to find all the IP addresses registered to the target.cat tls_info.json | jq 'select(.host | contains("<ip>")) | .host, .certificateChain[]'
+tls_info.jsonto find all the IP addresses registered to the target.cat tls_info.json | jq 'select(.host | contains("<ip>")) | .host, .certificateChain[]'<ip>above could be a complete IP or maybe just the network part like192.168if you want to filter for all subnets in that network range.

 Read other posts